Wall Street Pummels Vimeo Inc. (VMEO) After Recent Earnings Report

 VMEO’s Market Performance

-During the last 5 trading sessions, VMEO rose by +1.78%, in comparison to the 20-day moving average, which settled at $46.58.
-In addition, Vimeo Inc. saw -9.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VMEO fell by -7.89%, in comparison to the 20-day moving average, which settled at $47.23.
+In addition, Vimeo Inc. saw -14.47% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VMEO